 What is the Methane Mitigation Process?

 The methane mitigation process entails eliminating the risk of an explosive event at a building, as a result of hazardous soil vapor intrusion.
 Vapor intrusion is the natural process by which underground gasses migrate upwards and into buildings.
-So in the case with structures built atop contaminated soils, the chemicals from the subsurface change phases from liquid-form to vapor-form, and move indoors.
+So in the case of structures built atop contaminated soils, the chemicals from the subsurface change phases from liquid-form to vapor-form, and move indoors.
 These gasses take the path of least resistance.
 Thus, the small cracks and seams which always exist within a concrete slab are the preferred migratory pathway.
 And because methane itself shows no coloration or smell, occupants are unaware of its build-up.
-Updated June 30, 2020.
+Updated May 17, 2021.

 Land Developers Dealing With Methane Zones

 The requirement to mitigate soil vapors isn’t exactly a land developer’s favorite thing to hear.
 Neither is learning about a project being within a methane zone.
 To most developers, the methane mitigation process is understood to be timely and costly.
 Although, many of them do also understand that it is a non-negotiable requirement for occupant safety.
 As technology improves and knowledge spreads, regulatory agencies also become more aware of the impacts on health and safety.
 As a result, environmental laws and health and safety regulations keep improving, to ensure a better future for America.

 First Step – Test for Methane